Semi-local string comparison: algorithmic techniques and applications

 Algorithms: recursive 1D blocking, recursive 2D blocking.

 Parameterised by maximum run length.

 }

-\mysection{Grammar-compressed strings} String compression is a classical area of computer science.
-It is natural to ask whether compressed strings can be processed efficiently without decompression.
-Early examples of such algorithms were given e.g.\ by Amir et al.\ \cite{Amir+:96} and by Rytter \cite{Rytter:99}.
+\mysection{Grammar-compressed strings} String compression is a classical paradigm, touching on many different areas of computer science.
+From an algorithmic viewpoint, it is natural to ask whether compressed strings can be processed efficiently without decompression.
+Early examples of such algorithms were given e.g.\ by Amir et al.\ \cite{Amir+:96} and by Rytter \cite{Rytter:99}; for a recent survey on the topic, see Lohrey \cite{Lohrey:12}.
+Efficient algorithms for compressed strings can also be applied to achieve speedup over ordinary string processing algorithms for plain strings that are highly compressible.

 We consider the following general model of compression. \begin{definition} Let $t$ be a string of length $n$ (typically large).
 String $t$ will be called a \emph{grammar-compressed string (GC-string)}, if it is generated by a context-free grammar, also called a \emph{straight-line program (SLP)}.
 An SLP of length $\bar n$, $\bar n \leq n$, is a sequence of $\bar n$ \emph{statements.} A statement numbered $k$, $1 \leq k \leq \bar n$, has one of the following forms: